DmytroLyt/Personal_Blog/README.md

 - Create an account
 - Create a user page:
   - Upload your photo of profile
-  - Add social media such as (LinkedIn, Instagram, Facebook, Your WebSite)
+  - Add social media such as (LinkedIn, Instagram, Facebook, Your WebSite, GitHub)
   - Add account info about yourself
 - Create a Post
 - Create a Post Category